chaos-mesh/website/versioned_docs/version-2.1.4/simulate-jvm-application-chaos.md

    ![JVMChaos experiments](./img/jvmchaos-exp.png)

-   For information about how to fill out the configurations, refer to [Field Description] (#field-description).
+   For information about how to fill out the configurations, refer to [Field Description](#field-description).

 3. Fill out the experiment information, and specify the experiment scope and the scheduled experiment duration.